 According to the Cash Transfer of Food Subsidy Rules, 2015, the government pays a certain amount of money to the deprived people under BPL at a price pre-determined by the Central Government.
 To make the system efficient, the government has linked ration card of the users with their Aadhaar and the subsidy amount is transferred to the Aadhaar-linked bank account under Direct Benefit Transfer.

 Under Aam Aadmi Bima Yojana, rural landless households get insurance coverage as well as coverage against partial/permanent disability to the head of the family/earning member of the family.
 The Social Security Scheme is undertaken by the Department of Financial Services.
 In order to get the benefits under this scheme, it is mandatory for the beneficiary to link his Aadhaar with the scheme as well as with the bank account where the amount would be disbursed.

 Maternity Benefit Programme

 The government has made it mandatory for beneficiaries to link their Aadhaar with more than 100 such schemes to avail benefits under them.
 This push towards digitisation has enabled the government to plug the leakage of funds and re-route it to actual beneficiaries efficiently and in lesser time.
-This has helped the government save over Rs 57,000 Crores under DBT in just 2016-2017 out of which the government saved more than Rs 29,769 Crores just through Pahal scheme.
+This has helped the government save over Rs 57,000 Crores under Direct Benefit Transfer in just 2016-2017 out of which the government saved more than Rs 29,769 Crores just through Pahal scheme.

 Linking Aadhaar with various schemes has not only improved the targeted delivery of subsidies but has also reduced the time taken to reach the beneficiary.
 This has also helped in reducing corruption in the system.
 There are a number of other facilities as well for which linking Aadhaar has been made mandatory such as bank accounts, PAN, EPF account, mobile number, etc.